Binance Portfolio Redesign

 Design Philosophy

-A user who understands their risk profile is more likely to stay on the platform, increase deposits over time, and make informed decisions rather than abandoning the platform after an unexpected liquidation.
+A user who understands their risk profile is more likely to stay on the platform, increase deposits over time, and make informed decisions.
 Risk transparency builds trust, and trust drives lifetime value.

 06 – projected impact